andreza-vilar/LP2/README.md

 # Programming Laboratory 2 and Programming 2

 This repository contains the labs developed as part of the Programming Laboratory 2 and Programming 2 courses.
-The primary goal of this course is to provide an introduction to Java programming, promote the use of an integrated development environment such as Eclipse, apply object-oriented programming (OOP) techniques and code improvement, learn debugging techniques, encourage the use of automated unit testing, and teach code documentation generation.
+The primary goal of this course is to provide an introduction to Java programming, apply object-oriented programming (OOP) techniques and code improvement, learn debugging techniques, encourage the use of automated unit testing, and teach code documentation generation.

 ## Objectives